Disclaimer

 Web service links access

-If the software you want to link with already has a link, some settings need to be defined in that software or with the third-party provider of the link.
+If the software application you want to link with already has a link, then a number of settings need to be defined in that software or with the third party providing the link.

 The web service API key and Administration ID can be generated from different places in Yuki:

-- Hover your mouse over the Home icon in the navigation bar, click on the My domain tile and then on click the administration name.
+OR - hover your mouse over the Home icon in the navigation bar

 The following screen is opened: